GitPaulo/Vulcan/README.md

 # Invite Vulcan

-Vulcan's features are **disabled by default** on __new guilds__: they must be activated by one of the bot owners.
+Vulcan's features are **disabled by default** on __new guilds__; they must be activated by one of the bot owners.

 Note that this is **intended**.
-Once Vulcan is invited to a new server an automatic request to enable its features on the new guild is sent to the bot owners.
+Once Vulcan is invited to a new server, an automatic request to enable its features on the new guild is sent to the bot owners.
 You may also use the `authorise` command to manually send a request.

 To invite Vulcan to your discord server simply click the image link below: